PainfulDiodes/z80-asm-test/README.md

 I have also compared these with https://www.asm80.com which is accessible withough build / install - in a browser.

-This comparison is not thorough - I have covered the differences which became obvious when attempting to build an open source Z80 project - I am sure there will be other differences.
+This comparison is not thorough - I have covered only the differences which became obvious when attempting to build an open source Z80 project - I am sure there will be others.

-For each assembler there are succeed.asm and fail.asm source files.
-The succeed.asm files have been written to generate an identical output across the assembers, and the outputs are provided in _succeed.bin and _succeed.hex files.
+For each assembler I have produced succeed.asm and fail.asm source files.
+The succeed.asm files have been written to generate an identical binary output across the assembers, and the generated outputs are provided in _succeed.bin and _succeed.hex files.

-The fail.asm files naturally enough seek to show which syntaxes seem not to work, but which do work with one of the other assembers.
+The fail.asm files naturally enough seek to show which syntaxes work in one assembler but not all.

+In some cases I found a command line switch which provided a resolution; I may have missed some options and so some of the differences may yet be resolvable.

 The differences in syntax are summarised below.

+## org and align directives
+asm80 and zmac will pad out memory with NULs when encountering an ORG directive so that the relative positions of code sections in memory are consistent with how the assembler resolves addresses.
+This makes it easier to lay out code for RSTs and interrupts using multiple ORG directives.

+z88dk-z80asm doesn't accept multiple ORG directives in the same SECTION which seems to imply that it doesn't accept multiple ORG directives in the same file.
+It does however allow ALIGN directives which can be used to much the same effect.

+SjASMPlus allows multiple ORG directives, and these influence how instructions are assembled, but it does not automatically pad memory at an ORG directive.
+It does however support the use of ALIGN and also provides a BLOCK directive which can be used to pad ORG boundaries with more finesse than ALIGN.

 ## 16-bit register loading pseudo-ops
 A pseudo-op such as: